lianasianturi/airflow_in_docker/README.md

 ```

 ### Data Analysis
-> I use my external table as source table.
-I also add an Airflow task instance to create a datamart table in Bigquery, but only to answer two questions because I didn't find any key to join result between each question.
-Hence, I attach my answer in SQL file `dags/bikeshare_analysis.sql`
+> *I used external table result as source table for data analysis.
+I also added an Airflow task instance to create a datamart table in Bigquery, but only to answer two questions because I didn't find any key to join result between each question.
+Hence, I attach my answer in SQL file `dags/bikeshare_analysis.sql`.
+Thank you!*